JudeOsborn/ridiculous_vue31_cli_gae/README.md

 # Ridiculously Simple Vue (using CLI) + App Engine

-A ridiculously simple App Engine boilerplate for when you just want to start making stuff.
+A ridiculously simple Vue (CLI) + App Engine boilerplate for when you just want to start making stuff.

 No backend.
 Everything goes through the .yaml file.